Top Microcontroller Projects | Microcontroller Project Ideas

 Circuit for Smart Receptionist With Smartlock System

-This project is available at: Smart Receptionist With Smartlock System
+This project is available at Smart Receptionist With Smartlock System

-Virtual Telepresence Robot Using Raspberry Pi
+8. Virtual Telepresence Robot Using Raspberry Pi

 This robot with a camera is placed in a remote location to capture the environment in visual form using Raspberry Pi (RPi).
 The captured visuals are displayed on the user’s virtual reality (VR) headset.
-This project is available at: Virtual Telepresence Robot Using Raspberry Pi

-Soccer Robot
+9. Soccer Robot

-This soccer robot can move forward, reverse, forward-left, forward-right, reverse-left and reverse-right with the help of an Android phone.
+This soccer robot can move forward, reverse, forward-left, forward-right, reverse-left, and reverse-right with the help of an Android phone.
 The speed of its movement is controlled by the angle of rotation of the phone.
 The robot also kicks a ball when the phone is shaken.
-This project is available at: Soccer Robot

-In these modern days, the number of restaurants are increasing.
+In these modern days, the number of restaurants is increasing.
 They also require very fast processing for serving food to the customers.
 With the increasing number of customers, it would require more manpower, since the current situation has become hectic for the restaurants.
-Also, changes in the hardcopy of the menu can’t happen.
-This project is available at: Restaurant menu ordering system
+Also, changes in the hard copy of the menu can’t happen.

-Fridge Temperature and Humidity Indicator
+11. Fridge Temperature and Humidity Indicator

 We can measure temperature and humidity inside the fridge using a normal temperature-humidity indicator but relative humidity (RH) could be inaccurate in that case.
 The moment the fridge door is opened, RH will shoot up due to ingress or egress of moisture in the surroundings.
-The small sniffer device, described in this project, picks up temperature and humidity from inside the fridge and transmits on an RF link to a nearby receiver unit.
+The small sniffer device, described in this project, picks up temperature and humidity from inside the fridge and transmits it on an RF link to a nearby receiver unit.
 The receiver unit checks the received code, identifies the right sniffer device and displays live temperature and humidity.
-This project is available at: Fridge Temperature and Humidity Indicator

-Home Automation System
+12. Home Automation System

 We are surrounded by smart devices capable of making decisions with minimal human intervention.
 Our home can also be made smart by implementing real-time home automation systems.
 It monitors parameters like power consumption and human presence.
-Home automation may include centralised control of electrical devices including lightings, appliances and security.
-Presented here is a touch-control based home automation system that can control up to six electrical devices.
+Home automation may include centralized control of electrical devices including lighting, appliances, and security.
+Presented here is a touch-control-based home automation system that can control up to six electrical devices.
 It also has a separate keyboard interface module for troubleshooting and system settings.
-This project is available at: Home Automation System

-LPG Leakage Detector
+13. LPG Leakage Detector

 Presented here is a low-cost circuit for an LPG detector that you can build easily.
 The main objective of the circuit is to detect LPG leakage anywhere.
-It is very easy to find gas leakages with this circuit, which uses low-cost components and an interactive way to adjust different sensitivity levels, based on customer needs, with the help of pot meter.
+It is very easy to find gas leakages with this circuit, which uses low-cost components and an interactive way to adjust different sensitivity levels, based on customer needs, with the help of a pot meter.

 Circuit for LPG Leakage Detector